cboulanger/bibliograph/doc/install.md

 # Installation and Deployment

 Note: Bibliograph is not yet compatible with PHP >=7.0.
-We're working on it.
+We're [working on it](https://github.com/cboulanger/bibliograph/tree/branch_php7).
+You are welcome to create pull requests ([See why it fails](https://travis-ci.org/cboulanger/bibliograph/branches)).

 ## Download
 You can download a precompiled package from [SourceForge](http://sourceforge.net/projects/bibliograph/files/latest/download), but this requires